Skip to content

 • Who are the investors/owners?

-Assess risk across years in business, customer count, revenue trends, funding/ownership structure, and key client retention rates.
+Assess vendor risk across years in business, customer count, revenue trends, funding/ownership structure, and key client retention rates.

-Phase 1: Discovery & Long List (Weeks 1-3)
+Phase 1: How Do You Build Your Discovery & Long List?
+(Weeks 1-3)

 Activities:

-1. Document requirements using the framework above
+1. Document requirements using the STRATEGIC framework above

 2. Research market landscape